-Wave motion is the transfer of energy and momentum from one point of the medium to another point of the medium without actual transport of matter between two points.
-Wave motion is classified into three different ways they are,
+Wave motion is the transfer of energy and momentum from one point of the medium to another point of the medium without the actual transport of matter between two points.
+Wave motion is classified in three different ways, and they are as follows:

 - The energy transfer

 Based on the Medium of Propagation

 Number of Dimensions a Wave Propagates Energy

 - Standing waves or stationary waves

 Standing waves remain confined to a region without any transfer of energy and momentum, whereas progressive waves transfer energy and momentum between the particles of the medium.

 Waves that require a medium for their propagation are called mechanical waves or elastic waves.
 The particles of the medium execute periodic motion about a mean position when the wave propagates through the medium.

 A mechanical wave is produced due to a disturbance at a point in a medium.